 Limit Contact Surfaces — To avoid the spread of infections, we are taking steps to limit visitor contact with surfaces.
 The coat room will be closed and there will be no personal storage in the Museum.
 No eating and drinking will be allowed inside the Museum building.

 What can visitors do to help protect the safety and health of those around them?

 Healthy Visits — Visitors should not enter the Montshire building or grounds if they are unwell or showing any symptoms of illness.
 Vermont has unique quarantine rules for out-of-state visitors.
 Please review Vermont’s guidelines on cross state travel.
-Currently, visitors from all adjacent New Hampshire counties are welcome.

 Face Coverings and Masks — To minimize the risk of COVID-19 spread, we require that visitors ages three and older wear a face covering or mask when inside the building.
 Face coverings and masks are highly encouraged outside and we ask that you wear them when interacting with Museum staff or other visitors.

 Practice Healthy Hand Hygiene — Hand hygiene is crucial in mitigating the spread of infection.
 We ask that all visitors wash their hands or use hand sanitizer upon entry.

 Maintain Social Distance — Social distancing has proven to be an effective measure in decreasing the risk of infection.
 We are limiting one visitor group per exhibit and ask that visitor groups stay together (all children must stay with adults at all times).
 We are also maintaining one-way directional traffic in the building and in some outdoor spaces.